Artemiy7/ticket/README.md

 	GET localhost:8084/ticket/PDF/3000000001

-ticket-paymnet service will read TicketOrder from DB and will perform a request to pdf-generator to generate a pdf ticket for every Customer.
+ticket-payment service will read TicketOrder from DB and will perform a request to pdf-generator to generate a pdf ticket for every Customer.

 ![image](https://user-images.githubusercontent.com/83453822/215364843-ccd59b68-43ab-443b-a734-fb157196122a.png)